BlueByteSystemsInc/PDMShell/src/machine-license.md

 Use a machine license when PDMShell is licensed for a single computer, or when the PDMShell add-in should use the local PDMShell license already activated on that workstation.

-Machine license mode is selected from `Manage PDMShell Licenses` with `Use this machine's license`.
+Machine license mode is selected from `Manage Licenses` with `Use this machine's license`.

 ## When To Use A Machine License